Audiobooks enter their streaming era, but will it pay off?

 However, if book readers continue to buy hardcover and paperback while non-book readers start streaming audiobooks, then there is a lot of upside for both authors and publishers.
 Rather than audiobook streaming cannibalising book sales, there is a good chance that streaming supplements or even helps sales instead.
 If, in fact, there is very little overlap between audiobook listeners and book readers, authors would have the opportunity to reach an entirely new, monetised audience while still retaining their “physical” audience.
 That would help set the publishing industry on a trajectory it has not seen since books were Amazon’s only vertical.

 When it comes to music, there is a big overlap between physical and digital listening audiences.
 Given the choice between a $15 CD and free MP3s, consumers went for the latter en masse, because digital music is both cheaper and more convenient to listen to, but there is not a huge difference in the content itself.
 The same is not true for listening to an audiobook and reading a physical book.
-Those experiences are entirely different, which means the audience bases share less in common, and cannibalisation is less likely to happen.
-Streaming did need a guinea pig though, and the musician served that role.
+Those experiences are entirely different, which means the audience bases share less in common and cannibalisation is less likely to happen.
+Streaming did need a guinea pig though and musicians served that role.
 Fortunately for authors, the publishing industry is better positioned to bring new digital audiences into the fold rather than replace existing physical consumers entirely.

 The discussion around this post has not yet got started, be the first to add an opinion.